adrianlegaspi/dater/README.md

 Simple library to handle with more options the Date javascript object.

 ## Getting started
-Download the file an include it in your project or use the rawgit to include easier.
+Download the file and include it in your project or use the rawgit to include easier.

 ### Installing
 Development: